Fare: French American

 Note: Four star Rating System from 1/2 Star = Poor to Four stars = Best in Class

 Recommended For: Diners who enjoy good food with upscale, energetic, trendy ambiance in a Jersey shore beach front setting

-Not Recommended For: Diners who prefer "Old World" ambiance and dining amenities.
+Not Recommended For: Cost conscious diners who prefer "Old World" dining amenities, and less trendy ambiance

 Recommended dishes: When available, The Lamb Shank; The Dry Aged Prime NY Strip; or The Lobster Pot-Au-Feu'